elieobeid7/PHP-blog/README.md

-# I wrote this blog as a simple demonstration on how to do it, therefore it shouldn't be used in a real world application.
+# I wrote this blog as a simple demonstration

+therefore it shouldn't be used in a real world application. <br />

-Email: demo@website.com
+Email: demo@website.com <br />
-Password: demo
+Password: demo <br />